Let GoCompare help you find a mini price tag when insuring your MINI

 It also includes such features as replacement locks, windscreen insurance and up to 90 days of EU travel cover, along with a whole host of other goodies.

-MINI car insurance also boasts a 5-star Defaqto rating.
+MINI car insurance also boasts a five-star Defaqto rating.

 That said, you can't buy MINI's bespoke policy through GoCompare.
-But don't let that ruin your day - you can still compare policies from a range of providers for your MINI here.
+But don't let that ruin your day - you can still compare policies from a range of providers for your MINI.

 Much like the Volkswagen's famous Beetle, the Cooper has become MINI's centrepiece, synonymous with the 1960s – specifically 60s Britain.

 From its starring role in The Italian Job to its retro revival in Austin Powers, the legendary Cooper has become as associated with 60s Britain as mods, Geoff Hurst and The Beatles.